dotnet/AspNetCore.Docs/aspnetcore/razor-pages/index.md

     * *Edit.cshtml*
     * *Index.cshtml*

 The *Pages/Customers/Create.cshtml* and *Pages/Customers/Edit.cshtml* pages redirect to *Pages/Customers/Index.cshtml* after success.
-The string `./Index` is part of the URI to access the preceding page.
-The string `./Index` can be used to generate URIs to the *Pages/Customers/Index.cshtml* page.
+The string `./Index` is a relative page name used to access the preceding page.
+It is used to generate URLs to the *Pages/Customers/Index.cshtml* page.
 For example:

 * `Url.Page("./Index", ...)`
-* `<a asp-page="/Customers/Index">Customers Index Page</a>`
+* `<a asp-page="./Index">Customers Index Page</a>`
 * `RedirectToPage("./Index")`

-The string `/Index` can be used to generate URIs to the *Pages/Index.cshtml* page.
+The absolute page name `/Index` is used to generate URLs to the *Pages/Index.cshtml* page.
 For example:

 * `Url.Page("/Index", ...)`
 * `<a asp-page="/Index">Home Index Page</a>`